Albion (Brisbane - Qld)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Albion has 25 active public transport stops, offering a mix of train and bus services.
-These stops are served by 75 individual routes, collectively facilitating 5,547 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 141 meters to the nearest stop.
+Albion has 25 operational public transport stops offering a mix of train and bus services.
+These stops are served by 75 different routes, collectively facilitating 5,547 weekly passenger trips.
+Transport accessibility is rated highly, with residents typically residing 141 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Car remains the primary mode of transport at 68%, followed by train at 17% and bus at 6%.
+Vehicle ownership averages 0.8 per dwelling, lower than the regional average.

-Service frequency across all routes averages 792 trips per day, translating to approximately 221 weekly trips per stop.
+According to the 2021 Census, 23% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 792 trips per day, equating to approximately 221 weekly trips per stop.

 Frequently Asked Questions - Transport